hyungkwonko/hyungkwonko.github.io/_posts/2019-01-28-operating-system-berkeley.md

 - give each thread a small amount of CPU time when it executes: cycle between all ready threads
 - Pros: better for short jobs (+)
 - Cons: poor when jobs are same length (-) because in this case we don't have to switch processes from time to time, the only thing we are getting here is overhead(context switch).

+we want to do FCFS with ideal time, because it's always the best only if we can sort them from min to max by time consumed by each process.

+shortest - second shortest - ...

 <br/><br/><br/>